zamfofex/dummyette/documentation/main.md

 deno run -A .../dummyette/main.js wait play "${usernames[@]}"
 ~~~

 Similar to the `wait` action, but this will additionally send challenges to the players with the given usernames instead.
-It will send challenges to a random player and wait for it to complete in a loop.
+It will send challenges to a random given player and wait for it to complete in a loop.

 The player usernames will follow the same format as for the `play` action, and thus allow time information to be specified, as well as whether the game will be rated or not.
 It can also be used to start games against Stockfish.